 Is it possible to get doctoral dissertations which have been written by students at other universities?

-Electronic Dissertation and Theses Resources - Some institutions have begun digital full text repositories that provide computer desktop access to dissertations and theses usually in a standard PDF (Portable Document Format).
+Electronic Dissertation and Theses Resources - Many institutions have begun digital full text repositories that provide access to dissertations and theses in a standard PDF.

 - Abes: Agence Bibliographique de l'Enseignement Superieur